Professor & Associate Chair for Graduate Studies

 - Elected to Sigma Xi (1991)

-13 PhD students, 29 undergraduate students (14 of whom entered graduate programs), 7 postdoctoral fellows, 4 high school research interns and 4 visiting professors; 4 students have received Ph.D. degrees and 4 students received M.S. degrees.
+18 PhD students, 35 undergraduate students (18 of whom entered graduate STEM programs), 7 postdoctoral fellows, 4 high school research interns and 4 visiting professors; 6 students have received Ph.D. degrees and 7 students received M.S. degrees.

 Research in the Mullin group asks fundamental questions about the role of energy in chemistry.
 We use time-resolved laser spectroscopy to investigate how energy is used in chemical processes and collisions at the molecular level.
 Our research combines pulsed laser spectroscopy and extremely high-resolution optical probes to prepare molecules in excited states and interrogate how that energy is dissipated through reactive and inelastic collisions.
 Areas of interest include: